Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter012.md

 Lin understood with growing certainty and dread that the dungeon's creation and the Library Spirit's massive power draws had damaged the regional magical infrastructure far more severely than anyone had realized.
 And unless someone learned to repair laylines properly, the damage would continue spreading until it affected the magical stability of the entire region.

-She needed to learn Threadcraft techniques—not just the basic thread-sight she'd discovered while working with the Library Spirit, but the full traditional methods her grandmother had mentioned in old stories.
+She needed to learn Threadcraft techniques—not just the basic thread-sight she'd discovered while working with the Library Spirit.
 The threads she could now see were just the beginning of what was possible.

 She shared her discoveries with her friends over dinner in their private quarters.
 Willi had managed to convince the Academy kitchens to provide ingredients for her own cooking, and the familiar comfort food did more for their morale than any magical healing.